HaxeFlixel/flixel-docs/documentation/04_tutorials/06-part-v-tiles-maps-and-collisions.html.md

 	So, if this function gets passed an entity with the name "player", it will set our player object's x and y values to the Entities x and y values (converting them from Strings to Ints).

 8. Now, we want to add collision to our state, so the player will bump into walls instead of just walking through them.
-So, in our update function, after `super.update();` add:
+So, in our update function, after `super.update(elapsed);` add:

 	```haxe
 	FlxG.collide(_player, _mWalls);